 7.1.
 The laser scattering system (Table of Materials) has a module that transmits the laser and one that receives the scattered laser signal.
 Position the modules along the rail provided with the system, with a 20−25 cm gap between them.

 7.2.
 Rigidly mount a platform in this gap such that, when the transducer and ﬂuid supply assemblies are placed on it, atomized mist will be ejected into the laser beam path.
-Facilitate this alignment by turning on the laser beam and selecting Tools | Laser Control... | Laser on as a visual indicator.
+Facilitate this alignment by turning on the laser beam via selecting Tools | Laser Control... | Laser on as a visual indicator.

 7.3.
 Fix the transducer holder to the platform and ﬁx the ﬂuid supply assembly to an articulated arm (Table of Materials).
 Position the ﬂuid supply assembly so that the tip of the wick is just in contact with the edge of the transducer.